92,653 Turns and Where They Went

 The five longest sessions by turn count:

-Three out of five are homelab.
+Four out of five are homelab.
 The infrastructure work is genuinely longer-running than the application work — wiring services, debugging worker pipelines, reasoning about LaunchAgents, keeping the overnight chain healthy.
-Nothing about that surprises me; it matches the felt experience.
+The top session hit 3,699 turns and produced nearly a million output tokens by itself.

 The longer sessions also burn more tokens per turn on average.
-The 3,199-turn homelab session produced roughly 1.2M output tokens by itself — a chunk of the 11.3M total.
 A small number of "long days" account for a disproportionate share of total spend.

 What This Tells Me About How I Work